 Report on the risk assessment tool for occupation hazards and public health risks per cargo ship type.
 Report on the risk assessment tool for occupation hazards and public health risks per cargo ship type, facilitating the implementation of the Directive 2009/13/EC.
 The objectives of the Work Package will be:

-- a) to develop a risk assessment tool for occupational health risks per cargo ship type based on the Online interactive Risk Assessment (OiRA) tool developed by the European Agency for Safety and Health at Work (EU-OSHA). - b) to identify and promote links between port health and occupational health authorities.
+b) to identify and promote links between port health and occupational health authorities.
 The possibility to develop a model of a Memorandum of Understanding between port state control and port health authorities of all EU MS on issues related to occupational health and ship inspections will be explored.
 The experience from the UK Memorandum of Understanding between APHA, HPA and MCA will be used as a model.
-The aim of this MoU will be to improve communication between all interested parties, to promote effective use of resources and expertise and avoid duplications and overlap of responsibilities by promoting awareness of the role of other stakeholders. - c) to identify public health risks of international concern according to the type of cargo ship.
+The aim of this MoU will be to improve communication between all interested parties, to promote effective use of resources and expertise and avoid duplications and overlap of responsibilities by promoting awareness of the role of other stakeholders.

+c) to identify public health risks of international concern according to the type of cargo ship.
 A risk analysis report will be developed including public health risks of international concern according to the type of cargo ship.